 For the first time in over a decade, I slept straight through eight hours, and I don’t think I even twitched.
 Ever since my deployment to Iraq, four hours of sober sleep would be the best I could ever muster.
 That morning when I woke up the whole world was different.
 Instead of trying to filter the sounds and identify threats, I was perceiving things much more clearly than before.
 The sun was brighter.
 I was actually hearing the birds chirping.
 Most importantly, I was not angry at all the next day, for anything.
 At that point I knew I had to have cannabis in my life.

 I already possessed the general knowledge of the plant’s uses in combating PTSD, and had the general skills to grow.
-It was time for me to start paying back to the Soldiers whom did everything for me.
+It was time for me to start paying back to the Soldiers who did everything for me.
 After considerable thought.
-I figured the best way was to find a marijuana grower whom would teach me the ways of the force.
+I figured the best way to help was to find a marijuana grower who would teach me the ways of the force.
 But not just any “Grower” would do.
-They would have to be Veteran Friendly medical marijuana supplier so that I could maybe later help them help my brothers and sisters in green.
+They would need to be a Veteran-Friendly medical marijuana supplier, so that I could maybe later help them help my brothers and sisters in green.

 So my search began.
-I researched many dispensaries here in the Springs.
+I researched many dispensaries here in Colorado Springs.
 Many of them are great establishments.
 However, what I found at Grant Pharms as a customer was what I wanted to work for.
 Nikki and Grant had started a dispensary that is focused on the love of the plant, and using its medicinal properties to heal the sick and injured in our world.
-The entire dispensary was super professional, especially the bud tenders, whom were not only able to quickly figure out what level of patient I was, but instantly began committing to memory my tastes.
+The entire dispensary was super professional, especially the bud tenders, who were not only able to quickly figure out what level of patient I was, but instantly began committing my tastes and product preferences to memory.
 They eventually got to where they could make an educated guess on what I was coming in for!